retgits/bootchecker/README.md

 ![bootchecker](./bootchecker.png)

-_Because you need to check things after a server booted!_
+_Because you need to do things after a server booted!_

-Bootchecker is a simple app that runs the commands from the `config.yml` file and sends the output to a predefined email address.
+Bootchecker is a simple app that runs commands from the `config.yml` file and sends the output to a predefined email address.

 ## Build and Run Bootchecker